 Thursday 5th I’m in Wick now.
 Yeah!!!
 It seemed to take ages to get here even though I did sleep a bit before we stopped for lunch.
 We stopped at the Tomatin Little Chef where there were nice lads working there [God, I was fully on the holiday prowl for boys, wasn’t I?!] with not-so-nice names such as Jeff and Donald.
 The girl who served us wasn’t much better, being Martha!

 We arrived here at Auntie S’s house and were greeted by Auntie S, Rhian, Tom and Minnie.
-Oh, and Rosie was reunited with Penguin the spaniel (black and white) from across the road where the McLean family used to live.
+Oh, and Mollie was reunited with Penguin the spaniel (black and white) from across the road where the McLean family used to live.
 I think they’re in love.
-Rosie wouldn’t even leave him when we shouted “walkies” at her.
+Mollie wouldn’t even leave him when we shouted “walkies” at her.
 There won’t be any puppies though because he’s been ‘done’!

 Abby, Rhian and I went for a walk around the town earlier in search of people [boys].
 We saw Rhian’s latest obsession, Greg Thompson, in the back of a red Ford Fiesta with 2 of his mates.
 They drove past us about 15 times and did wave sometimes.
 They were all okay looking.
 Apparently Greg lives a few doors down from Rhian’s old house and she used to play with him when she was little.
 His address is 19 Meadowbank Road, Wick and his phone number is 01955 ******.